OpenSourceGuitarBook/OpenSourceGuitarBook/readme.md

 ## License

-### Music sheet / book and all music related work: ###
+### Music sheet / book and all music related work ###

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons Licence" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.

 ### Software, webpages and apps ###
-All the software written is under the GNU General Public License v3.0, see License.md for more info.
+All the software written is under the GNU General Public License v3.0, see LICENSE file for more info.